-(iii) Protection walls have been proposed at the vulnerable points in the tank bunds, supply channels and surplus courses to avoid breaches during heavy floods.

-(iv) Selective Field channels, lining works have been proposed based on the request of the ayacutdars in some of the tanks to improve to flow efficiency and to avoid seepage loss and to ensure supply of works at the tail end of ayacut.

-(v) An existing protection wall in the left upstream side of Rajakkal anicut across to reconstruct the wall to safeguard the nearby village as requested by the
+- (iii) Protection walls have been proposed at the vulnerable points in the tank bunds, supply channels and surplus courses to avoid breaches during heavy floods. - (iv) Selective Field channels, lining works have been proposed based on the request of the ayacutdars in some of the tanks to improve to flow efficiency and to avoid seepage loss and to ensure supply of works at the tail end of ayacut. - (v) An existing protection wall in the left upstream side of Rajakkal anicut across Palar river was fully damaged during 11/2005 floods.
+Now it has been proposed to reconstruct the wall to safeguard the nearby village as requested by the Villagers.